 Salaried or Commissioned Employees Who Travel in Texas

-Many employees who regularly travel out of the local north Texas region (or whatever part of Texas) receive pay by salaries or commissions rather than an hourly basis.
+Many employees who regularly travel out of Texas receive pay by salaries or commissions rather than an hourly basis.
 If you are correctly paid on a salaried or commissioned basis then you are paid your flat salaried amount or commissioned earnings regardless of hours worked.

 The only real issue is whether you receive correct classification as a salaried or commissioned employee.
 That conversation is its own tangent; but you can read more about whether your classification is appropriate here.
 If you have a job with regular travel then the rules around travel pay discussed below apply to you.